 New bulletin board users must answer a questionnaire when they first access the XTBB.
 After answering the questionnaire callers can browse through the bulletin and general information file areas.
-Before exiting, they should leave a message for the system operator requesting full access.
 A caller with a valid XACT protection key will be given full user privileges within 24 hours.